-That said and before we talk about photography packages specifically, let me remind you that when it comes to hiring a Paris proposal photographer, you need to invest in the best studio you can afford as part of your total marriage proposal budget, which may include:
+That said, and before we talk about Paris photography packages specifically, let me remind you that when it comes to hiring an engagement photographer and getting fantastic proposal pictures, you need to invest in the best studio you can afford as part of your total budget, which may include:

 - her diamond engagement ring;

 - proposal planner;